sts10/fgift/README.markdown

 ## Notes on "Randomness"

-Are the results of this program truly random?
+Are the gift assignments created by this program (if no options are used) truly random?
 Or in other words, is it somehow bias in choosing who gives to whom?

 Of course the assignments are affected by the no-immediate-family-assignments rule, but outside of that, **I'm trying to make the assignment logic as "random" as possible** while still following the no-immediate-family-assignments rule.